kookiatsuetrong/vetala/README.md

 ```
 M01: As a member,
+	I want to change my password.

+M02: As a member,
 	I want to have my profile picture.

 V01: As a visitor,
-	I want to copy/paste my photo in the contact page.
+	I want to copy/paste a photo in the contact page.

 V02: As a visitor,
 	I want to create account from my social network account